pacifics/PassDao/README.md

 The Dao Manager smart contract contains the Eth balance of the Dao.
 A manager smart contract is also created for each contractor with proposals to work for the Dao and orders from the Dao.
 The smart contract derives to the Token Manager smart contract used for the management of Dao shares or contractor tokens.
 The smart contract is conform to ERC20.

-Main functions are :
+Main external functions are :

 - Fallback function to receive Eth.

-- Update recipient: allows th contractor to update the address to withraw ethers fom the manager contract.
+- Update recipient: allows the contractor to update the address for the withdrawal of ethers fom the manager contract.

 - BuyShares and BuySharesFor in case of public fundings without funding smart contract.